claudiosanches/woocommerce-mundipagg/README.md

 - Set a notification page in MundiPagg.
 - SOAP installed in your server.
 - An SSL certificate.
+- Enabled the "Force secure checkout" option in "WooCommerce" -> "Settings" -> "Checkout".

 See more details in the [installation guide](http://wordpress.org/plugins/woocommerce-mundipagg/installation/).